-There are many key success factors required to master when aligning the vision of your business strategy with your organizations ability to execute.
+aligning the vision of your business strategy with your organization’s ability to execute.
 Perhaps one of the most important is making sure the execute responsible for the results (who that is is an entirely different conversation) is wearing bi-focal lenses.

 This is an excellent metaphor I picked up in one of the many facilitated workshops I’ve done (I wish I could remember the man’s name or what company he was from) but it is a great phrase to bring to life a much bigger idea.

-- Strategic focus in based on where things are heading.
-Because your organizations primary mission is to increase shareholder value, your CEO, CFO, and maybe your strategy team are far more interested to predict what the world will look like in the future (but not too far out) and then develop a strategy based on that.
+- The strategic focus in based on where things are heading.
+Because your organizations’ primary mission is to increase shareholder value, your CEO, CFO, and maybe your strategy team are far more interested to predict what the world will look like in the future (but not too far out) and then develop a strategy based on that.
 In other words, the vision they have is a view of the future.
 Not right now.

-- Execution requires a balanced focus on short and long term.
-CEOs and CFO’s are very smart people so they will plot out the path from 10% to 20% over a three or five year plan.
+- Execution requires a balanced focus on a short and long term.
+CEOs and CFO’s are very smart people so they will plot out the path from 10% to 20% over a three or five-year plan.
 Year one is easily obtainable (say get to 12% operating margin).
 Point?
 CEOs and CFO’s have an event horizon over a period of time.
 Lens 1 – 3-5 year horizon.

 - Well-intended activities to drive annual number get launched.
 What happens next is where you start getting disconnects in time.
 A massive flurry of activity happens across the organization with annual strategic planning heavy focused on hitting the annual target.
 It makes sense, the CEO and CFO cannot afford to miss the “streets” expectations that they set, or the confidence the market has in the firms “future” gets discounted and the stock price might go down.
 But, what it means is that firm is now squarely fixated on its annual target.
 Lens 2 – Annual target.

-- Forecast and pipeline cadence out of alignment with buying cycle.
-Many firms are moving to setting quotas based on quarter or even month performance.
-However, if the problem-solving lifestyle for a targeted customer is one year and the sales people are managed to a monthly target – those sales people are going to be encouraged to be out of alignment.
+- Forecast and pipeline cadence out of alignment with the buying cycle.
+Many firms are moving to set quotas based on quarterly or even monthly performance.
+However, if the problem-solving lifestyle for a targeted customer is one year and the salespeople are managed to a monthly target – those salespeople are going to be encouraged to be out of alignment.
 Lens 5 – focus on meeting internally created deadlines and not customer oriented milestones.